Grace Kelly

 Grace Patricia Kelly (November 12, 1929 – September 14, 1982) was an American actress and Princess of Monaco as the wife of Prince Rainier III from their marriage on April 18, 1956, until her death in 1982.
 Prior to her marriage, she achieved stardom in several significant Hollywood films in the early to mid-1950s.
 She received an Academy Award and three Golden Globe Awards, and was ranked 13th on the American Film Institute's 25 Greatest Female Stars list.

 Kelly was born into a prominent Catholic family in Philadelphia.
 After graduating from the American Academy of Dramatic Arts in 1949, she began appearing in New York City theatrical productions and television broadcasts.
 Kelly made her film debut in Fourteen Hours (1951) and gained stardom from her roles in Fred Zinnemann's western film High Noon (1952), and John Ford's adventure-romance Mogambo (1953), the latter of which earned her the Academy Award for Best Supporting Actress nomination.
 She won the Academy Award for Best Actress for her performance in the drama The Country Girl (1954).
 Other notable works include the war film The Bridges at Toko-Ri (1954), the romantic comedy High Society (1956), and three Alfred Hitchcock suspense thrillers: Dial M for Murder (1954), Rear Window (1954), and To Catch a Thief (1955).

 Kelly retired from acting at age 26 to marry Rainier and began her duties as Princess of Monaco.
 Grace and Rainier had three children: Princess Caroline, Prince Albert, and Princess Stéphanie.
-Princess Grace's charity work focused on young children and the arts.
+Princess Grace's charity work focused on children and the arts.
 In 1964, she established the Princess Grace Foundation to support local artisans.
 Her organization for children's rights, AMADE Mondiale, gained consultive status within UNICEF and UNESCO.
 Her final film role was narrating The Children of Theatre Street (1977), which was nominated for an Academy Award for Best Documentary Feature.

 She died at the age of 52 at Monaco Hospital, from injuries sustained in a car crash.
 Her son, Prince Albert, helped establish the Princess Grace Awards in 1984 to recognize emerging performers in film, theatre, and dance.